Problem Resolution System Office

 The Department encourages schools and districts to take quick action to respond to questions and concerns about students' educational programs.
 Therefore, individuals with such concerns are encouraged to contact school district personnel (for example, the principal, superintendent of schools, or the administrator of special education) first to resolve the problem.
 However, individuals may ask the Department for assistance without speaking first with someone in the school or district.

-Through its Problem Resolution System (PRS), the Department handles complaints that allege a public school or district is not meeting legal requirements for education.
+Through its Problem Resolution System (PRS), the Department handles complaints that allege a school or a district is not meeting legal requirements for education.
 Program Quality Assurance Services (PQA) is the unit that manages the PRS.
-Anyone, including parents, students, educators, community members, and agency representatives, can contact PQA for assistance.
+Anyone, including parents, students, educators, community members, and agency representatives, may contact PQA for assistance.

 Contact Program Quality Assurance Services at: